Laralinmcc/cs151-fa22/syllabus.md

 ---
 ## Overview
 Welcome to CS151!
 We’re really excited to have you on board with us this Fall for a gentle, but thorough introduction to computer science.
 The course is designed for students with no formal exposure to computer science or programming.
-The goal is to provide anintroduction to computer science that will prepare students to either take further computer science courses, or use computer science in their field of study.
+The goal is to provide an introduction to computer science that will prepare students to either take further computer science courses, or use computer science in their field of study.

 By the end of the course, students will learn
  - Variables, Expressions, Types